-Cognition and learning - children with learning difficulties learn at a slower pace than their peers, even with appropriate differentiation.
-Learning difficulties cover a wide range of needs from moderate learning difficulties (MLD) to children with profound and multiple learning difficulties (PMLD).
-Specific learning difficulties (SpLD), affect one or more specific aspects of learning, such as dyslexia, dyscalculia and dyspraxia.
+Cognition and learning - Learning difficulties cover a wide range of needs, including moderate learning difficulties (MLD), severe learning difficulties (SLD), where children are likely to need support in all areas of the curriculum and associated difficulties with mobility and communication, through to profound and multiple learning difficulties (PMLD), where children are likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment.
+Specific learning difficulties (SpLD), affect one or more specific aspects of learning, such as dyslexia and dyscalculia.

 Social, emotional and mental health difficulties - children may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
-These may include becoming withdrawn or isolated, as well displaying challenging, disruptive or disturbing behaviour.
-These behaviours may reflect underlying mental health difficulties such as anxiety or depression, self-harming, eating disorders or physical symptoms that are medically unexplained.
-Other children may have disorders such as attention deficit disorder (ADD), attention deficit hyperactive disorder (ADHD) or attachment disorder.
+These may lead to becoming withdrawn or isolated, as well displaying challenging, disruptive or disturbing behaviour.
+These behaviours may reflect underlying mental health difficulties or other conditions.